vuejs/v2.vuejs.org/src/v2/guide/accessibility.md

 JavaScript allows for powerful, interactive websites and applications.
 Its usage can be simple or complex.
 Unfortunately, some assistive technologies struggle to support this environment.
 With this in mind, what can we do to accommodate these tools added needs?

-In addition to the guidelines in the articles above and in the [Web Content Accessibility Guidelines (WCAG)][wcag 2.0], we have to take further measures to make sure that by using JavaScript, we're not making our websites inaccessible to screen reader users.
+In addition to the guidelines in the articles above and in the [Web Content Accessibility Guidelines (WCAG)][WCAG 2.0], we have to take further measures to make sure that by using JavaScript, we're not making our websites inaccessible to screen reader users.

 ### Mouse-only content